learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 ### Demonstrate That the Source is Not Changed When the DOM Is

 View the page source.
 In the Chrome menu bar, click on "View", then select "Developer", then "View Source."
 You will see that the HTML is just as it always was, with the deleted element still present.
+(Note that the `h1` element is quite far down on the page.
+To find it more easily, you might want to search the page for its `id`, "firstHeading".)

 ![html-source](https://curriculum-content.s3.amazonaws.com/phase-0/the-dom-dev-tools/html-source.png)